tannewt/wa-law.org/bill/2023-24/hb/1185/1/README.md

 ## Section 18
 A violation of this chapter, other than a violation of RCW 70A.230.020, is punishable by a civil penalty not to exceed $1,000 for each violation in the case of a first violation.
 Repeat violators are liable for a civil penalty not to exceed $5,000 for each repeat violation.
 Penalties collected under this section must be deposited in the model toxics control operating account created in RCW 70A.305.180.

+## Section 19
+Sections 2, 16, and 18 of this act take effect January 1, 2026.

 ## Section 20
 ## Section 21
 ## Section 22